pryv/dev-site/source/guides/pryv.io-setup.md

 You can either:

 - obtain one yourself through a domain name registrar of your choice;
-- or contact us directly to obtain a domain name with pryv.io, e.g. ***yourdomainname*.pryv.io**
+- or contact us directly to obtain a domain name with pryv.io, e.g. ***your-platform-name*.pryv.io**

-## Obtain the license key, credentials and config files
+## Obtain the license key, credentials and configuration files

 In order to be able to run your Pryv.io instance, you will need to get a license key for your platform from Pryv and the credentials to pull the Docker images defined in the configuration files.